 Claire Shaw - Children and Young People Counsellor MBACP

-Each session is tailored to the individual needs and age of the young person.
+Each session will last 50 minutes and will be tailored to the individual needs and age of the child and young person.

 Training, qualifications & experience

 I qualified in 2007 as a Person Centered Counsellor.

 I then did a post qualifying Diploma in Counselling Children and Young People in 2008.

 I have 12 years’ experience working with children and young people.
 I have worked as a College Counsellor for over 11 years, counselling students one to one for a wide range of issues, in a sixth form college.